- University >

 Digital transformation of learners, teachers and teaching in (higher) education

-prof Dr. Holger Horz, Department of Psychology and Sport Sciences, Goethe University Frankfurt -
+Prof. Dr. Holger Horz, Department of Psychology and Sports Science, Goethe University Frankfurt -

 Digital communication: language and speaking in transition